martinschaible/guide-uptime-kuma-monitoring/README.md

 This is a server with 4 GB of RAM, and slightly more than 900 MB of RAM is currently free.

 To enable Uptime Kuma to read the available memory using SNMP, we need to use the appropriate *Object Identifier*: **1.3.6.1.4.1.2021.4.6.0**.<br>

+The official description of this OID is: **"The amount of real/physical memory currently unused or available"**.

 We can try this manually right on the command line:
 ```
 snmpget -v 2c -c <SNMPCommunity> localhost 1.3.6.1.4.1.2021.4.6.0